alyaqasrina/ClassActivity-WAS-/README.md

 Users are redirected to this page after successfully submitting the form, where they receive confirmation of their submission.

 <h3>Assignment 2: Authentication</h3>
-register.php: it contains the registration page where new users create an account. login.php: it handles user authentication, including input validation and session management. logout.php: it handles the user's logout by terminating the session and redirecting to the login page. style.css: it contains the format and styling of the pages.
+<bold>register.php: </bold> it contains the registration page where new users create an account.
+login.php: it handles user authentication, including input validation and session management. logout.php: it handles the user's logout by terminating the session and redirecting to the login page. style.css: it contains the format and styling of the pages.